UBC-CIC/AceIT-ECE-Capstone/README.md

 ### Demo

+Here is a link to our [demo video](https://drive.google.com/file/d/1Y0eHjTPotDVpvo_G89ka-62A2dA2gjOo/view?usp=sharing).

+Below is a quick demo gif of our deployed demo version of the solution.

-Note that the quality of the demo video is lower than actual due to gif compression.
+Note that the quality of the demo gif is lower than actual due to gif compression.

 <img src="./docs/demo.gif" width="750">

-A deployed demo version of the solution can be found here: https://d2rs0jk5lfd7j4.cloudfront.net.

 ### User Experience & Features